-$^{^{20}}$ The results in Table 5 remain statistically insignificant if we limit the sample to dates for which we have reservations data.
-However, the number of observations drops from 230,880 to 31,657, so the standard errors increase (see online Appendix Table A1).
-There are also no statistically significant coefficients if we individually examine each Yelp threshold - 3.25, 3.75, and 4.25 - rather than pooling all three Yelp thresholds together (see online Appendix Table A2).
+14 The results in Table 5 remain statistically insignificant if we limit the sample to dates for which we have reservations data.
+However, the number of observations drops from 230,880 to 31,657, so the standard errors increase (see Appendix Table A1).
+There are also no statistically significant coefficients if we individually examine each Yelp threshold - 3.25, 3.75, and 4.25 - rather than pooling all three Yelp thresholds together (see Appendix Table A2).

-that games its way over the threshold has zero reservation availability.
+The density estimates allow us to compute bounds on the potential bias from gaming.
+Consider the worst-case scenario regarding reservation availability: every restaurant that games its way over the threshold has zero reservation availability.
 The estimate in Panel A implies that there are 8.1% fewer restaurants below the threshold than above the threshold.
 Suppose that this imbalance represents a true effect of gaming despite being statistically insignificant.
 To achieve a smooth density across the threshold, we must reassign 4% of restaurants above the threshold to be below the threshold.
 In the worst-case scenario, all of these reassigned restaurants have zero availability.
-The reassignment under this scenario increases 7:00 pm availability above the threshold from 39% to 40.6% and reduces 7:00 pm availability below the threshold from 58% to 55.6%.21 The estimated difference in 7:00 pm availability thus drops from 19.1 percentage points to 15.0 percentage points.
+The reassignment under this scenario increases 7:00 pm availability above the threshold from 39% to 40.6% and reduces 7:00 pm availability below the threshold from 58% to 55.6%.15 The estimated difference in 7:00 pm availability thus drops from 19.1 percentage points to 15.0 percentage points.
 This result would be marginally significant using the standard error in column (1) of Table 3.
 The estimate in Panel B implies that there are 6.5% fewer restaurants below the threshold than above the threshold.
 To achieve a smooth density across the threshold, we must reassign 3.2% of restaurants above the threshold to be below the threshold.
-In the worst-case scenario, this reassignment increases 7:00 pm availability above the threshold from 45% to 46.5% and reduces 7:00 pm availability below the threshold from 79% to 76.4%.22 The estimated difference in 7:00 pm availability thus drops from 33.9 percentage points to 29.9 percentage points, which would still be statistically significant using the standard error in column (2) of Table 3.
+In the worst-case scenario, this reassignment increases 7:00 pm availability above the threshold from 45% to 46.5% and reduces 7:00 pm availability below the threshold from 79% to 76.4%.16 The estimated difference in 7:00 pm availability thus drops from 33.9 percentage points to 29.9 percentage points, which would still be statistically significant using the standard error in column (2) of Table 3.
 Even under worst-case assumptions, gaming behavior can only explain a small fraction of the observed changes in reservation availability at Yelp thresholds.

 Columns (2) through (7) of Table 5 report the effects of crossing a Yelp threshold on review and reviewer characteristics.
-The regressions in these columns correspond to equation (2), but the dependent variable has been replaced with a review or reviewer
+The regressions in these columns correspond to

-21 Normalize the number of restaurants near the threshold to 200.
+15 Normalise the number of restaurants near the threshold to 200.
 Initially, there are 104.2 restaurants above the threshold and 95.8 restaurants below the threshold (95.8/104.2 = 0.919, so there are 8.1% fewer restaurants below the threshold than above).
 We must reassign 4.2 restaurants (i.e., 4% of 104.2) from above to below to regain balance across the threshold.
 Observed reservation availability in our data is 39% = 40.6/104.2 above the threshold and 58% = 55.6/95.8 below the threshold.
 Reassigning 4.2 restaurants with no availability from above the threshold to below the threshold changes reservation availability to 40.6/(104.2 - 4.2) = 40.6/100 = 40.6% above the threshold and 55.6/(95.8 + 4.2) = 55.6/100 = 55.6% below the threshold.